chbrooks/USFCS-LLM-studies/robo-dm/Outline.md

 ### Tools

-Python, TensorFlow?
+Python, HuggingFace, perhaps PyTorch or TensorFlow

 ### Milestones

-1. Rough-draft python script for a plot generator with one of the following inputs: inspirational works, genre, text
+1. Rough-draft python script for a plot generator with one of the following inputs: inspirational works, genre, text - due: 10/06
-Due: 10/06

-2. Refine plot generator and implement more input dimensions
+2. Refine plot generator and implement more input dimensions - due: 10/27
-Due: 10/27

-3. Refine plot generator and implement human editing and AI rewrite
+3. Refine plot generator and implement human editing and AI rewrite - due: 11/10
-Due: 11/10

-4. Scene / character generation for plot points
+4. Scene / character generation for plot points - due: 12/1
-Due: 12/1

 ### Challenges

+Fiddling with complex neural nets!!
-Making a new neural net for a new problem!!
-I think designing an LLM with structured input and output will be a hurdle, as will prompt engineering for populating plot point scenes and characters.
+I think designing an LLM with structured input and output will be a hurdle; need to fit in multiple dimensions of input; for output need a small number of plot points that indeed encompass a full story arc
+Prompt engineering for populating plot point scenes and characters where text-generation usually interprets input text as the start of a sentence
+Investigating fine-tuning vs prompt engineering for multi-dimensional input

 ### Rules of Measure